uidaholib/dds-student-workflow/content/3-lesson.md

 - ##### **date is approximate:**
     - This field lets anyone looking at the collection know that we are certain of our estimation, not that our estimation is the accurate date.
 Only fill out 'yes' if the Year, Year-Month, or an actual estimation is provided.
 If date is accurate, leave blank.
+    - Example value: `yes`

 - ##### **subject:**
-    - words or phrases that describe or relate to the material.
+    - Words or phrases that describe or relate to the material.
 Think of subjects as how you the technician would search for the item.
 What subjects are described/depicted?
 These allow researchers and people interested in looking for one thing in particular to narrow the collections down to their interests.
 We use the [Getty Art and Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/) for our subjects.
 Multiple entries are encouraged when possible, and should be separated with a semi-colon.
 Some collections have a controlled vocabulary related to the subject material, so be sure to check with a supervisor before you start assigning subjects.
     - Example values: `children; parades; automobiles`; `cows (mammals); farming (function)`

 - ##### **relation:**